 Signature creating options in PandaDoc: You can draw your own signature, choose a type form or upload the image of your actual signatures from your computer.

 Table of Contents

-Table of Contents allows the viewers to easily know the topics and the corresponding page numbers.
-This feature is available in PandaDoc with an easy drag and drop option.
+Table of Contents lets viewers know the topics and the corresponding page numbers easily.
+This feature is available in PandaDoc with an easy drag-and-drop option.